 4. Non-retirement investment account

-If you’ve set up your retirement account and still have extra cash lying around, then a non-retirement investing account may be a great option to consider.
+If you’ve set up your retirement account and still have extra cash to spare, then a non-retirement investing account may be a great option to consider.

 A regular investment account comes with many benefits, including the ability to access your funds without being penalized and the ability to save beyond your 401(k) or IRA.

 5. College saving (529b) / Custodial accounts

 If you have kids, a 529 plan or custodial account is perfect for helping you save for their education.
 529 plans are valid for education expenses starting from elementary school all the way through college and beyond.
 When a child reaches college and beyond, these funds can go towards books, tuition, room and board, and school supplies.

 The major benefits of the 529 account are that taxes are deferred as the money invested grows, and any withdrawals made that go towards school expenses are tax-free.